umass-gis/workshops/content/path-tutorial/index.md

     ![18!](media/18.png "18")

 1. Select "Desktop" to show the items present on your desktop and **select list view**.
-In the picture shown, the user has 7 folders, and 2 files on their desktop.
+If you have many items on your desktop (or in any folder, for that matter), this is an excellent view to begin organizing them, because you can quickly toggle between different grouping methods, and file details are available at a glance.

     ![19!](media/19.png "19")